 Safeguarding

-The National Society for Education is one of the National Church Institutions and is committed to the protection of children, young people and vulnerable adults and will take all reasonable steps to protect those who come into contact with our organisation from harm or abuse, for example, through safer recruitment activities, providing relevant safeguarding training to all staff and ensuring robust mechanisms for reporting safeguarding concerns are in place.
+National Society for Education is firmly committed to the protection of children, young people and vulnerable adults and will take all reasonable steps to keep safe all those who come into contact with our organisation.
+As one of the National Church Institutions (NCIs), we work with the National Safeguarding Team and our trustees to ensure safer recruitment practice, relevant and up to date safeguarding training for all staff, clear procedures for all interactions with children and robust mechanisms for reporting.

 National Society Safeguarding Statement